-I love collabs, and I also love supporting our friends in the vegan community!
+I love collabs and I also love supporting our friends in the vegan community!
 This southwest stuffed sweet potato recipe was created in collaboration with the Toronto Vegetarian Food Bank.
 I bet you didn’t even know that was a thing!
 Well it is, and it’s a much needed resource since typical food banks aren’t providing people with fresh whole foods.
 Plus there’s certainly not enough healthy vegetarian/vegan options.
 This means people who can’t afford groceries for various reasons and who can’t or don’t eat meat and dairy have no other choice but to consume it or go hungry.
-If you just want the recipe for the southwest stuffed sweet potato, scroll to the bottom of the page!

 The Toronto Vegetarian Food Bank has partnered with Yonge St. Mission and relies on great volunteers to operate as a pop-up on the last Saturday of the month.
 Those who are vegetarian, vegan, or actively transitioning can gain access to the food bank and can qualify in the same way as any other food bank.
 Details can be found here and they’ll be opening their doors next on May 23 from 12pm-4pm.

 I was able to get a good look at the “haul” of what one person would receive from the food bank in a single visit (pictured above).
 It’s nice to see vegan staples like kale, non-dairy milk, and tofu!
 You would never get these items at a conventional food bank.
 Plus the variety of fruits and veggies like tomatoes, avocados, limes, garlic, sweet potato, peppers, bananas, carrots, and onions are over half the load!